Teaching Central America Advisors

 Floridalma Boj Lopez

-Dr. Flori Boj Lopez (she/her) is an assistant professor in the UCLA Department of Chicanx and Central American Studies.
-She uses a transborder approach to analyze the experiences of Maya migrants as they cross settler colonial borders and encounter distinct racial logics in the United States to deeply consider how they organize and respond to these structures of violence.
+Assistant professor in the UCLA Department of Chicanx and Central American Studies.
+Dr. Flori Boj Lopez (she/her) uses a transborder approach to analyze the experiences of Maya migrants as they cross settler colonial borders and encounter distinct racial logics in the United States to deeply consider how they organize and respond to these structures of violence.
 She’s led professional development for educators in multiple states and continues to partner with projects that seek to bring Central American Studies to K-12 classrooms in Los Angeles.
 Read more.

 Bree'ya Brown

-Bree’ya Brown (she/her/ella) is a Panamanian American Digital Archivist at the University of North Texas.
-As a librarian archivist, Bree'ya focuses on the long-term preservation and accessibility of digitized and born-digital archival materials in a variety of formats.
+Panamanian American Digital Archivist at the University of North Texas.
+As a librarian archivist, Bree’ya Brown (she/her/ella) focuses on the long-term preservation and accessibility of digitized and born-digital archival materials in a variety of formats.
 She also teaches Black Latin American courses with a concentration on human agency and the environment.
 Her research interests and publications center around Central American Studies, Library Science, and Archival Studies.

 Marcy Campos

-Marcy Campos is a volunteer with the Teaching Central America campaign.
-She has worked in Central and South America on participatory evaluation projects, the development of women’s leadership, and strengthening community-based organizations.
+Volunteer with the Teaching Central America campaign.
+Campos has worked in Central and South America on participatory evaluation projects, the development of women’s leadership, and strengthening community-based organizations.
 She was on staff at the National Council of La Raza (now UnidosUS) and American University where she headed the Center for Community Engagement & Service and teaches a class called “The Latino Community of the D.C.
 Metro Area.”
 Bio.

 Jennifer A. Cárcamo